DavidG1011/PID-Control/README.md

 These values were chosen by initially using lecture values, then tuning them to be more accurate for the simulator model.

 ---

+## Video

+A video of an autonomous lap using this PID model can be found in the root directory of this repository.
+[Link](https://github.com/DavidG1011/Udacity-PID-Control/blob/master/AutonomousFullTrack.mp4)

 ## Dependencies